perak/kitchen-cli/README.md

 This repository will contain <a href="http://www.meteorkitchen.com" target="_blank">Meteor Kitchen CLI</a> source code.

-Comming soon.
+Coming soon.
 Cleaning up the code and writing docs...

 You can cheer for me by starring :star: this repository: a lot of stars == a lot of thanks